jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 </div>
  <div><p style="text-align: center;">Illustration of the vector compositionality.
 Source [9].</p></div>

 Gender regularities also emerge.
-Using the representation of both Man and Woman, we can swap the gender of any word, just by substracting the vector representation of Men and adding the vector representation of Women.
+Using the representation of both Man and Woman, we can swap the gender of any word, just by subtracting the vector representation of Men and adding the vector representation of Women.
 This results in the famous equation "King - Man + Woman = Queen", which is only the result of the analogy "King - Man = Queen - Woman".

 <div style="text-align:center">
     <img src="/images/queen2.png" width="500">